Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/BinomialTreeEngine/README.md

 ## Binomial Tree  Demonstration
 This is a demonstration of the BinomialTree solver using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.
+It supports hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 It uses a fixed set of test data produced from quantlib (Black Scholes for European & Binomial Leisen Reimer for American) stored in the data directory and the output from the host/kernel.
 The demo will take the input data, compute a number of options using the kernel and then compare this to the reference data.
 The largest difference between the reference data and the kernel computed grid will be displayed as well as the root mean squared.